ryco117/crab_nat/README.md

 A library providing a pure Rust implementation of a client for both the NAT Port Mapping Protocol (NAT-PMP, [RFC 6886](https://www.rfc-editor.org/rfc/rfc6886)) and the Port Control Protocol (PCP, [RFC 6887](https://www.rfc-editor.org/rfc/rfc6887)).

 This library is intended to feel like high level, idiomatic Rust, while still maintaining a strong focus on performance.
-It is asyncronous, and uses the [tokio](https://tokio.rs) runtime to avoid blocking operations and succinctly handle timeouts on UDP sockets.
+It is asynchronous and uses the [tokio](https://tokio.rs) runtime to avoid blocking operations and to succinctly handle timeouts on UDP sockets.

 ## Usage
 If there isn't a preference on which protocol is used or what the external port should be, usage looks as follows: